ArataKagan/mern-shopping-list/README.md

 ### Done
 1. Add item
 2. Delete item
+3. Deployed on production with Heroku

 ### In Progress
 1. Renaming and updating an item

 Need to figure out how to define item reducers' update method.

-2. Connect chechbox data to the server
+2. Connect checkbox data to the server

 Need to figure out how to update the existing data on MongoDB and reflect the returned state with ternary operator.